VARANE2003/Microwind-Circuits-Simulations/Complex Circuits/Fulladder/README.md

-# Sum is not working properly  ☹
+# Sum is high-z in 2 input cases  ☹